gacetta/notes/SASS.md

       }
     }

-There's no limit to how deep the nesting can go (though overly nested rules will result in over-qualified CSS that could prove hard to maintain and is considered BAD PRACTICE)
+There's no limit to how deep the nesting can go **NOTE:** overly nested rules will result in over-qualified CSS that could prove hard to maintain and is considered _BAD PRACTICE_

 Lets say the above CSS also has the following selector: